 Ballroom dancing combines a great physical workout, positive social interaction, and intense mental stimulation.
 These are all plusses for your life and well-being.
 Dance offers us many excellent physical and mental health benefits, while opening the door for the expression of creativity.
 It can expand your social life, reduce stress and depression, allow for relaxation – and it’s just plain fun.
-Considering all of these reasons for you to begin dancing, we challenge you to find a single good reason you shouldn’t.
+Considering all of these reasons for you to begin dancing, we challenge you to find a single good reason you shouldn’t take dance classes as a way to exercise your mind, body, and soul.

 BALLROOM DANCE IS A GREAT WORK-OUT!